yann-mueller/dynamic_programming/README.md

 # Mathematical Optimization: Dynamic Programming
-Brief introduction to dynamic programming, which is a mathematical optimization method and used to simplify optimization problems with infinite horizon by breaking it down into a sequence of decisions over time.
+Brief introduction to dynamic programming, which is a mathematical optimization method used to simplify optimization problems with infinite horizon by breaking it down into a sequence of decisions over time.

 <ins>**Table of Content:**</ins>
 - [Formulation Optimization Problem](#formulation-optimization-problem)